Obama, former players, friends say goodbye to Dan Rooney

 When Rooney, who made sure morning mass was part of his daily schedule, would check in with Wuerl during his time in Ireland, Wuerl would answer the phone and say ''Hello Mr. Ambassador.''
 To which Rooney would reply ''it's Dan.''

 No formalities.
 That simply wasn't Rooney's style.
-Grandstanding wasn't his thing.
+Grandstanding simply wasn't his thing.
 When there was a project to be done, be it a new television contract between the NFL and its broadcast partners, building Heinz Field to replace Three Rivers Stadium, hashing out a player contract or starting a scholarship foundation, Rooney preferred to work quietly and behind the scenes.

 ''You can get anything done if you don't care who gets the credit,'' Wuerl said, repeating one of Rooney's favorite maxims.